Crying is a baby’s main form of communication.

 Watch out for gripe water containing peppermint.
 It could potentially worsen a baby’s reflux symptoms.
 You should also avoid gripe water containing gluten, dairy, parabens, and vegetable carbon.

-Although gripe water is generally safe, it’s not recommended for babies younger than 1 month.
+Gripe water is not recommended for babies younger than 1 month.
 The digestive tract is sensitive and still developing at this age.

 If your baby suffers from colic, the pain may come in waves and worsen after each feeding.
 You can give gripe water immediately after feedings to help your baby avoid gas pain.

 Gripe water typically has a pleasant taste, so some babies don’t mind taking a dose.
-You might be tempted to mix gripe water with your baby’s formula or breast milk.
-That’s perfectly safe, but for maximum results you should give your baby gripe water by itself.
+You might be tempted to mix gripe water with your baby’s breast milk or formula.
+That’s probably safe, but for maximum results, you should give your baby gripe water by itself.

-Gripe water is generally safe, but it’s important to keep an open eye for signs of an allergic reaction.
+Gripe water is probably safe, but there are safer alternatives.
+If you do give your infant gripe water, it’s important to keep an open eye for signs of an allergic reaction.
 Allergy symptoms can vary.

 After giving gripe water to your baby, check for: